Rodin Motorsport

 Rodin Motorsport is a New Zealand motor racing team based in the United Kingdom.
-It currently competes in six championships: FIA Formula 2 Championship, FIA Formula 3 Championship, GB3 Championship, F1 Academy, F4 British Championship and Spanish F4 Championship.
+It currently competes in nine championships: British GT, FIA Formula 2, FIA Formula 3, GB3, F1 Academy, British F4, Spanish F4, UAE4 and Formula Winter Series.
+The team rose from the ashes of the former Carlin team.

 In 2023, New Zealand–based manufacturer Rodin Cars became the majority shareholder of Carlin Motorsport following investment from founder David Dicker in a deal that saw the team rebrand as Rodin Carlin.
 The Carlin family departed the team in late 2023, with Dicker taking full control and renaming the company as Rodin Motorsport.

 History

 Rodin Cars CEO David Dicker acquired a majority stake in Carlin Motorsport in 2023.
 Following this investment, Carlin Motorsport was renamed into Rodin Carlin.
 At the end of 2023, Carlin Motorsport founder Trevor Carlin was fired by Dicker following a fallout between the two parties related to poor finances and Carlin's contributions to the F1 movie.
 Rodin Carlin was then re-established as Rodin Motorsport.